Skyleen77/next-nprogress-bar/README.md

 Your custom CSS - **by default [NProgress CSS](https://github.com/Skyleen77/nprogress-v2/blob/main/src/index.css)**

+### disableStyle

+Disable the default CSS - **by default false**
+If you need to disable the default CSS, you will need to add your own CSS to see the progress bar.
+You can use [NProgress CSS](https://github.com/Skyleen77/nprogress-v2/blob/main/src/index.css) as a base.

 ### shouldCompareComplexProps _optional_ - _boolean_

 Activates a detailed comparison of component props to determine if a rerender is necessary.